lpicanco/nanodegree-machine-learning/capstone/report.md

 ![CNN Architecture](https://github.com/lpicanco/nanodegree-machine-learning/raw/master/capstone/imgs/test_confusion_matrix.png)
 **Fig. 6** - Test set Confusion Matrix

+The trained model was tested with some images obtained on the internet.
+The model was able to accurately predict the emotions in all images.
+Images containing groups of people were also used.

+The result of these tests can be seen in Fig 7.

 ### Justification
 Comparing Fig. 4 and Fig. 6 we can observe a significant improvement over the naive model:

 | Model | Accuracy | F1 Score | Misclass |
 | ----- | -------- | -------- | -------- |
 | Naive | 0.32     | 0.06     | 0.67     |
 | CNN   | 0.71     | 0.48     | 0.28     |

+Despite the low performance with some types of emotions such as contempt and disgust, I believe the model is good enough to perform predictions of emotions in photos.

-In Fig.7 some predictions are shown using real images.
+In Fig.7 some predictions are shown using images found on the internet.

 ## V. Conclusion
 ### Free-Form Visualization

-Some predictions using images found on the internet:
+With some images obtained on the internet, the model was able to accurately predict the emotions present in them.
+An interesting feature is the ability to predict emotions of groups of people.
 ![CNN Architecture](https://github.com/lpicanco/nanodegree-machine-learning/raw/master/capstone/imgs/faces_prediction01.png)
 ![CNN Architecture](https://github.com/lpicanco/nanodegree-machine-learning/raw/master/capstone/imgs/faces_prediction02.png)
 **Fig. 7** - Emotions predicted by the trained model